danmofo/dmoffat-v3/src/pages/writing/2024/07/building-a-fitness-app-with-java-part-3.md

 We've now built all of the endpoints that are required to implement our app's basic functionality - we may need to add more or modify the existing endpoints in the future, but have all we need to get started building our mobile app.

-In the next part, we'll start building our React Native app and implementing our endpoints.
+In the next part, we'll start building our React Native app and start calling our endpoints.

 [Bye for now](https://www.youtube.com/watch?v=JgFvNzLAWtY)